tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/authorize-with-active-directory.md

 ---
-title: "Authorize with Azure Active Directory - Azure Storage"
+title: Authorize with Azure Active Directory - Azure Storage
 description: Azure Storage provides integration with Azure Active Directory (Azure AD) for identity-based authorization of requests to the Blob and Queue services.
-With Azure AD, you can use role-based access control (RBAC) to grant access to your Azure Storage resources to users, groups, or applications. ms.date: 07/25/2019 ms.prod: azure ms.service: storage ms.topic: reference ms.author: tamram
+With Azure AD, you can use role-based access control (RBAC) to grant access to your Azure Storage resources to users, groups, or applications.
 author: tamram

+ms.date: 07/25/2019
+ms.service: storage
+ms.topic: reference
+ms.author: tamram
 ---

 # Authorize with Azure Active Directory